daPhyre/Chloe.js/reference.md

 To make easier some tasks with COJSGE, there is a second optional file included, called `cojsge_defs`.
 It includes definitions to the values of the keyboard keys, the mouse buttons and the fullscreen modes to set in the COGJSGE Game Class on it's creation.
 As you can access the numeric values directly, these definitions can make the coding of your game an easier task.

 Feel free to explore the file, so you can know the options you have when making a game, or as a cheat code to the common numeric values of the mouse and keyboard buttons.

+### Fullscreen Mode
+The second parameter when creating a new game is the Fullscreen Mode; there are 7 types of Fullscreen Mode for scale in COJSGE.
+The first 3 are static scale, that means, the proportion of the game will be kept the same.
+The remaining 4 are dynamic, which changes the proportion of the game to better fit the screen, but use these carefully and test thoroughly, as it may cause unexpected behaviour.

+**Static scale**
+0 is FULLSCREEN_NORMAL - Bars of `BackgroundColor` will be added if needed.
+1 is FULLSCREEN_ZOOM - Stage will crop to fill screen.
+2 is FULLSCREEN_STRETCH - Image will stretch to fill the screen.

+**Dynamic scale**
+3 is FULLSCREEN_RESIZE_LANDSCAPE - Proportion will adapt to the width if it is bigger than the height, and then scale.
+4 is FULLSCREEN_RESIZE_PORTRAIT - Proportion will adapt to the height if it is bigger than the width, and then scale.
+5 is FULLSCREEN_RESIZE_WIDTH - Proportion will adapt to the width always, and then scale.
+6 is FULLSCREEN_RESIZE_HEIGHT - Proportion will adapt to the height always, and then scale.

 ## License